merklefruit/clash-of-bits/README.md

 1. Lazy-scrape the [4Bytes](https://www.4byte.directory/) database for all known function signatures, and save them locally in a json file.
 (Done)
 2. Load the full results into a hash map.
 (Done)
 3. Tokenize function names and separate into words using regexes and heuristics.
+(Done)
 4. Use Markov chains to generate new function names based on the existing ones.
 5. Check if the generated function name clashes with a known function signature.
 6. Repeat steps 4 & 5 billions of times and collect results